 Booster KiwiSaver is a KiwiSaver scheme.
-It's designed to help you save for your retirement so usually you can only start taking your money out when you reach New Zealand superannuation age (currently 65) and have been in KiwiSaver for at least five years.
+It's primarily designed to help you save for your retirement so usually you can only start taking your money out when you are eligible for a retirement withdrawal.

-That being said, life is never predictable and there are certain circumstances under the KiwiSaver Act 2006 (KiwiSaver Act) when money can be taken out earlier if the eligibility criteria is met:
+That being said, life is never predictable and there are certain circumstances under the KiwiSaver Act 2006 (KiwiSaver Act) when money can be taken out earlier, such as:

-- 1. if you're purchasing your first home or land to build your first home on; or - 2. if you suffer significant financial hardship or from a serious illness; or - after you've permanently emigrated from New Zealand; or - 4. to pay tax or student loan repayment obligations arising on savings transferred from an overseas superannuation scheme (excluding Australia); or - 5. if any law or court order requires us to release some or all of your savings; or - you choose to withdraw savings transferred from an 'Australian complying superannuation scheme' at age 60 (if you meet the definition of 'retirement' under Australian law); or - 7. in the event of your death, your savings will be paid to the representatives of your estate.
+- 1. if you're purchasing your first home or land to build your first home on; or - 2. if you suffer significant financial hardship or from a serious illness; or - 3. after you've permanently emigrated from New Zealand; or - 4. to pay tax or student loan repayment obligations arising on savings transferred from an overseas superannuation scheme (excluding Australia); or - 5. if any law or court order requires us to release some or all of your savings; or - you choose to withdraw savings transferred from an 'Australian complying superannuation scheme' at age 60 (if you meet the definition of 'retirement' under Australian law); or - 7. in the event of your death, your savings will be paid to the representatives of your estate.